yssvi72/Steganography/README.md

 # Steganography
 Steganography hides secret data in plain sight, enhancing security.
 It combines with encryption for added protection.
-The term originates from Greek: "stegos" (hidden) + "graph" (writing).
+The term originates from Greek: "stegos"(hidden) + "graph" (writing).Steganography possesses the capability to discreetly mask a wide array of digital content, encompassing text, images, videos, or audio elements.
+The data intended for concealment can be effectively inserted within various forms of digital content.
+Referred to as "hidden text," this content is frequently subjected to encryption prior to its integration into seemingly benign cover text files or data streams.
+In instances where encryption is omitted, the hidden text often undergoes specific alterations to heighten the challenge of uncovering the confidential material.